Undergraduate courses and admission

 3. Check email for a confirmation of your audition and interview.

-This includes Sydney Conservatorium students.
+This process also applies to Sydney Conservatorium of Music students.

-The Creative Arts Special Admissions Scheme offers talented Year 12 students a chance to receive an early offer to study music based on their audition and academic performance in year 11 and 12 so far, prior to getting an ATAR.
+The Creative Arts Special Admissions Scheme offers talented Year 12 students a chance to receive an early offer to study music based on their audition and academic performance in Year 11 and 12 so far, prior to getting an ATAR.
 Find out more.